 ³For Betterment ETFs, internal fund trading costs are calculated as the average tracking error of our portfolio, which would reflect decreases in NAV due to trading costs.
 For mutual fund fees, we used a study of funds’ annual expenditures of 1,758 domestic equity funds over 1995-2006 from Shedding Light on “Invisible” Costs: Trading Costs and Mutual Fund Performance, by Roger Edelen, Richard Evans and Gregory Kadlec, Pg.
 2.

-4We used Betterment’s stated management fee of 0.15% for a $100,000+ account and a 0.99% management fee for advised portfolios, based on average fee provided in the PriceMetrix 2014 The State of Wealth Management 4th Annual Report, Pg.
+4We used Betterment’s stated management fee of 0.25%, 0.40%, or 0.50%, depending on the plan you choose.
+We used a 0.99% management fee for advised portfolios, based on average fee provided in the PriceMetrix 2014 The State of Wealth Management 4th Annual Report, Pg.
 5. Costs may vary by provider.